-- 1. Did the Superior Court err when it held in its August 27, 2020 order that RSA 105:13-b did not apply to Officer Doe's lawsuit or provide him an independent basis to seek removal from the Exculpatory Evidence Schedule because, "[b]y its plain language ... the procedure outlined under RSA 105:13-b clearly applies only when a police officer is 'serving as a witness in any criminal case'"?
-See Pet.'s Addendum at 46. - 2.
-Based on the allegations of the Petition, did the Superior Court err when it held that Officer John Doe received adequate procedural due process?
+- 1. Did the Superior Court err when it held in its August 27, 2020 order that RSA 105:13-b did not apply to Officer Doe's lawsuit or provide him an independent basis to seek removal from the Exculpatory Evidence Schedule because this statute "clearly applies only when a police officer is 'serving as a witness in any criminal case'"?
+See Pet.'s Addendum at 49. - 2.
+Based on the allegations of the Petition, did the Superior Court err when it held in its August 27, 2020 order that Officer John Doe received adequate procedural due process, especially where Officer Doe (i) "participated in the internal investigation in 2006," (ii) "spoke with both the investigating sergeant and with the chief of police regarding the investigation," and (iii) "knowing his reduced procedural protections as a probationary employee, ... chose to resign instead of participating further in the internal investigation"?
+See Pet.'s Addendum at 52.